Random checkpoint: Effectiveness

 There is a dearth of research regarding the deterrent effect of checkpoints.
 The only formally documented research regarding deterrence is a survey of Maryland's "Checkpoint Strikeforce" program.
 The survey found no deterrent effect: "To date, there is no evidence to indicate that this campaign, which involves a number of sobriety checkpoints and media activities to promote these efforts, has had any impact on public perceptions, driver behaviors, or alcohol-related motor vehicle crashes and injuries.
 This conclusion is drawn after examining statistics for alcohol-related crashes, police citations for impaired driving, and public perceptions of alcohol-impaired driving risk."
 Centers for Disease Control and Prevention, in a 2002 Traffic Injury Prevention report, found that in general, the number of alcohol-related crashes was reduced by 20% in states that implement sobriety checkpoints compared to those that do not.

-Public Health Law Research, an independent organization, reported in a 2009 evidence brief summarizing the research assessing the effect of a specific law or policy on public health, that there is strong evidence supporting the effectiveness of selective breath testing sobriety checkpoints as a public health intervention aimed at reducing the harms associated with alcohol impaired driving.
+Public Health Law Research, an independent organization, reported in a 2009 evidence brief summarizing the research assessing the effect of a specific law or policy on public health that there is strong evidence supporting the effectiveness of selective breath-testing sobriety checkpoints as a public-health intervention to reducing the harms associated with alcohol-impaired driving.

 There is a debate regarding whether saturation patrols or checkpoints are more effective.
-The FBI did a study comparing saturation patrols vs. checkpoints in Ohio, Missouri, and Tennessee.
-The study showed that, “[o]verall, measured in arrests per hour, a dedicated saturation patrol is the most effective method of apprehending offenders.”
+The FBI performed a study comparing saturation patrols against checkpoints in Ohio, Missouri, and Tennessee.
+The study showed that “[o]verall, measured in arrests per hour, a dedicated saturation patrol is the most effective method of apprehending offenders.”
 Another survey found that "States with infrequent checkpoints claimed a lack of funding and police resources for not conducting more checkpoints."
 The survey found that some states "...preferred saturation patrols over checkpoints because they were more 'productive'", given that "... [a] large number of police officers [were used] at checkpoints."

 Controversy

-In May 2015, a Chicago Tribune study found that between 2010 and 2014, a majority of sobriety checks in Chicago were conducted in black and Latino neighborhoods, despite some white neighborhoods ranking among those with the highest number of alcohol-related traffic accidents.
+In May 2015, a Chicago Tribune study found that between 2010 and 2014, a majority of sobriety checks in Chicago were conducted in black and Latino neighborhoods despite the fact that some white neighborhoods ranked among those with the highest number of alcohol-related traffic accidents.

 Fugitive roadblocks

 Police also use hastily set up roadblocks to check cars and car trunks when they are pursuing an armed and dangerous fugitive, such as an escaped maximum security prisoner or a suspected armed robber or murderer who is believed to be fleeing from police.
 Police at such a checkpoint may be armed with shotguns, submachine guns or semiautomatic carbines, in addition to their duty sidearms, depending on the laws and regulations in a jurisdiction.
-When setting up these types of roadblocks, police in some jurisdiction have the authorization to lay a spike strip across the road, to prevent suspects from trying to drive through the roadblock.
+When setting up these types of roadblocks, police in some jurisdictions have the authorization to lay a spike strip across the road, to prevent suspects from trying to drive through the roadblock.